shner-elmo/TradingView-Screener/README.md

 ```

 Our dataframe only contains 50 rows, even though there are 5271 rows in total.
-This is because the default LIMIT is 50, but you can change this by providing your own value.
+This is because the default LIMIT is 50, but you can change that if you need to.
-However, keep in mind that the more rows you request, the longer the server will take to respond.
+Just keep in mind that the more rows you request, the heavier the load you're putting on the server, and the longer
+it will take to respond.
+And if you request too many rows, you might even get banned, so don't get crazy.

 A more elaborate query:
 ```python